chrootlogin/iota-iri/README.md

 $ docker run --net=host --rm --name iota-node -v iota_data:/opt/iri/data -e "NEIGHBORS=udp://neighbor1:14600 tcp://neighbor1:15600 udp://neighbor3:14600" rootlogin/iota-iri --revalidate
 ```

+#### Pre-sync database

+If you want to sync your node with the latest tangle database from [iota.partners](http://iota.partners), set the environment variable `PRESYNC` to 1.
+This helps to get your node faster fully synced.

 ### Environment variables

 You can configure different things with environment variables: